CloudLabsAI-Azure/Know-Before-You-Go/Labs/Analytics in a Day.md

 - The attendee will have access to the lab environment for 4 hours, unless notified otherwise.

-## What do the attendees get when they sign up for the environment.
+## What do the attendees get when they sign up for the environment?

 1. As soon as the attendee’s environment is deployed, he will be able to see a virtual machine on the left which will be used to perform the lab.